 - You said you are not clear on your values, and I hear you talking a lot about freedom.
 Tell me more about that. (values)

 - I see that you are using many kind acts, is kindness or compassion one of your strengths? (strengths)

 - I hear you saying everything is possible.
 Is that one of your beliefs?

 Facilitating learning and results

-The last four coaching competences are focusing on building awareness – as the coachee gains clarity about where she wants to go, designing actions and getting the actions done.
+The last four coaching competencies are focusing on building awareness – as the coachee gains clarity about where she wants to go, designing actions and getting the actions done.